-Development of environment-conscious products \ Reference values are based on our calculations vehicle model ons were based on HEVs only, while this year's reductions include gasoline vehicles to be closer to actual condition
+Development of environment-conscious products Reference values are based on our calculations

-FY2020 FY2021 Percentage of products sold that are 100% recyclable or reusable1 64.5% 67.3% SASB TR-AP-440b.1 Total weight of recycled or remanufactured materials2 16,616t (Pacific Industrial) 16,604t (Pacific Industrial) SASB TR-AP-440b.2 Sales ratio of products for electrified vehicles (HEV, PHEV, BEV, FCEV) KP1 18.7% 21.5%
+FY2020 FY2021 Percentage of products sold that are 100% recyclable or reusable1 64.5% 67.3% SASB TR-AP-440b.1 Total weight of recycled or remanufactured materials2 16,616t (Pacific Industrial) 16,604t (Pacific Industrial) SASB TR-AP-440b.2 Sales ratio of products for electrified vehicles (HEV, PHEV, BEV, FCEV) KPI 18.7% 21.5%

-\1 Products made of steel, aluminum, recyclable resins, etc. \2 Only as confirmed by the raw material manufacturers.
-Decreased due to an increase in raw material input while raw material manufacturers' recycling rates remained the same \3 Calculation method has been revised to make it as close to actual conditions as possible
+1 Products made of steel, aluminum, recyclable resins, etc. 2 Only as confirmed by the raw material manufacturers.
+Decreased due to an increase in raw material input while raw material manufacturers' recycling rates remained the same 3 Calculation method has been revised to make it as close to actual conditions as possible